AndreaHobby/CMS-Data/README.md

 Proocedure Code Selection - Code 10

 Once the individual datasets were downloaded, I checked the variable types...
 Then, I created a macro to merge all the datasets together.
+Rename variabls if needed for the initial merge.

 ### Step 2 Data Cleaning
  I checked for invalid character values and missing data.
 Then, I looked for out of range data.
  I checked for invalid numeric values and missing data.
 Check to see if any data types need to be converted.
 Last, I checked the range for variables.
 Look for duplicates and values that are repeating.
 Check that dates are correctly formatted.
 Relabel variables as needed.
+I dropped any unimportant variables.

 Learned my data.
-Mean/Medium/Mode and n for variables of interest
+Mean/Medium/Mode and n for variables of interest Hisotgrams....

 ### Step 3 Modeling